-The North Wales Jamaica Society is launching an appeal across North Wales for organisations and individuals to raise much needed funds for essential items for a group of schools in the tiny village of Pennants (1).
-This area has close historical ties to estates in North Wales that benefitted from the enormous wealth generated between the16th and 20th centuries, which for the most part used enforced African slave labour.
+For more than 10 years, Liz Millman, one of the NWJS founder members, has worked to explore ways to raise much needed funds for essential items for the two schools in Pennants, Clarendon.
+This village is situated on what was the Pennants Plantation which was owned by the North Wales based Pennant family who benefitted from the enormous wealth generated between the 16th and 20th centuries, for the most part using enforced African slave labour.
 The schools in the rural areas of Clarendon face real challenges today, with great pressures on their budgets and many financial constraints.
 However despite all this their academic achievements are very good.

-Last year Leonora Headly, Chair of the PTA at John Austin School in Pennants visited North Wales, visiting schools and meeting local people.
+In 2014, Leonora Headly, Chair of the PTA at John Austin School in Pennants visited North Wales, visiting schools and meeting local people.

 Here she is meeting Jeannie Evans from Ysgol Gymuned Fali.
 Mrs Headly was delighted with the warm welcome she received and thanked the North Wales Jamaica Society for their hard work and efforts.
-“This appeal will make a great difference to our schools, and the Ministry of Education are also supporting the development of links, including twinning schools in our area of Jamaica with schools in North Wales under the “Widening Horizons” programme”.
+She promised to help in any way she could.